 Hurricanes vs. Panthers: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 1

-Game 1 of the Stanley Cup Semifinals on Thursday, May 18 showcases the Carolina Hurricanes hosting the Florida Panthers at PNC Arena at 8:00 PM ET on TNT.
-Oddsmakers list the Panthers as the underdog in this matchup, with +125 odds on the moneyline against the Hurricanes (-145).
+Game 1 of the Stanley Cup Semifinals will see the Carolina Hurricanes and Florida Panthers meet on Thursday, May 18, beginning at 8:00 PM ET on TNT.
+The Hurricanes are favored (-145) in this game against the Panthers (+125).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!